oracle/graal/truffle/docs/TraversingCompilationQueue.md

 When comparing two tasks of the same tier, we first consider their compilation history and give priority to tasks which were previously compiled with a higher compiler tier.
 For example, if a call target get first-tier compiled, then gets invalidated for some reason and then gets queued for a first-tier compilation again, it takes priority over all other first tier targets that have never before been compiled.
-The reasoning is that if it was previously compiled, it is obviously important and should not be penalized more than necessary by it's invalidation.
+The reasoning is that if it was previously compiled, it is obviously important and should not be penalized more than necessary by its invalidation.

 Finally, if the two previous conditions can't differentiate the priority between two tasks we give priority to the task with the higher "weight".
 The weight is a function of the target's call and loop count and time.